Governor Newsom Proclaims State of Emergency in El Dorado and Placer Counties Due to Mosquito Fire

 Should this situation arise, please notify Landmark Healthcare as soon as you reasonably can by calling Customer Service at 800.298.4875, Option 2, to let us know of the details of your case, and your impacted case will be excepted from our usual in-network requirement.

 Delta Dental will help provide access to care and customer support if enrollees and their family members face dental emergencies or require ongoing dental treatment in cases where these devastating fires affect their regular providers.

 In addition, Delta Dental is working to maintain the timely payment of claims and offer assistance in obtaining dental records if needed.
 They will ensure enrollees do not owe unreasonable costs at an out-of-network dentist.

-If you are in area affected by the fire, you should limit your time outdoors.
+If you are in an area affected by a fire, you should limit your time outdoors.
 Stay up to date on the current air quality in your region.